 LULC change detection

 The process of land use and land cover change (LULC) is very complex and takes different forms, with differences in magnitude and rate.
 Entire bureaus are created in world governments, purely focused on mapping and studying these changes.
 LULC change detection studies are usually not conducted alone; it is generally connected to a larger problem.
-For example, for my Master’s thesis, I am assessing the impact of LULC change on the groundwater recharge potential (more on this in a future post).
+For example, for my Master’s thesis, I am assessing the impact of LULC change on the groundwater recharge potential.
 Other fields where LULC change detection is required are in sustainable management programs, natural resources census and mapping, social studies, ecological studies, detecting the growth and direction of urban sprawls, etc.